On the Structural Dimension of Sliced Inverse Regression: Proofs of upper bounds with a known covariance matrix

 \section{Proofs of upper bounds with a known covariance matrix}

-Here we present the proofs of the upper bounds in Sections~\ref{sec:minimax rate} and~\ref{sec:sparse SIR} with $\bS$ known.
+Here we present the proofs of the upper bounds in Section~\ref{sec:minimax rate} with $\bS$ known.
 These proofs are adapted from \cite{lin2021optimality}.
 Without loss of generality, we can assume $\bS= \vI_p$.
 The proof for general cases with unknown $\bS$ is presented in Appendix~\ref{app:ub-general}, which makes use of the results here.